Hubbub-/Archway/README.md

 - "l": Print LDRs (prints readings from LDRs every frame)
 - "t": Print Trigs (prints trigger information any time trigger happens)
 - "m": Print Moves (prints whenever PIRs sense movement)
+- "s": Print Strips (prints visual of what the LED strips are showing)
 - "bxxx": Brightness (change brightness to xxx {where xxx = 0-255})
 - "fxxx": Force trigger (cause LDR number xxx to trigger)

-Makes use of the Adafruit NeoPixel library and the HSBColor Library
+Makes use of the FastLED library and the EEPROM Library